-Think back, when is the last time you relaxed in a long luxurious hot bath?
-Yeah I know right?
+Think back.
+When is the last time you relaxed in a long luxurious hot bath?
+Yeah, I know right?
 Me too, I think it might have been 1996 when my husband took our boys to see “Power Rangers, the Movie”.
-Most busy grown ups just don’t have the time in their schedules for baths these days and are investing in their showers, quick, easy and very effective.
+Most busy grown ups just don’t have the time in their schedules for baths these days and are investing in their shower.
+A quick, easy and very effective fix.

 You’re Kidding, No Tub?

 Yes!
 The trend I am seeing in bath design is to nix the tub completely, opting for a “power shower”.
 I am seeing this in remodels and new construction.
 I have pulled out at least 3 tubs so far this year, making room for larger showers.
 There was a time when anything less than a “full bath” especially in the owner’s suite would affect the value of a home but no so with the modern homeowner.
 As long as there is at least one tub in the home somewhere it is suitable for family living.
 Besides many homeowners are now opting for other options to soak such as an outdoor pool or spa.

 If you have the space and the budget there are some awesome trends in showering these days.
 Often times, (depending on the layout of the bath) we can rip the tub, making a lot of room for the new shower.
 Many have two or more shower heads, body sprays, rain head shower heads, hand held sprayers, in all types of configurations.
 It’s a virtual cornucopia for the shower enthusiast who is only limited by budget!
 Remember, all these gadgets require plumbing.